 How do I pay for the shoes?

-I have a SumUp card terminal, so you can pay using any debit or credit card, including American Express, or ApplePay.
+We take payment by card, so you can pay using any debit or credit card, including American Express, or ApplePay.
 You can also pay with cash.